Skip to main content

 Frequently Asked Questions

-Sword of the Sea is a action game.
+Sword of the Sea is a action adventure game with fantasy theme.

 Sword of the Sea is available on PC, PlayStation 5 and Windows.